Annapurna Base Camp Vs Everest Base Camp Trek

 With more rest stops, cafés, and Western toilets available to you, the Annapurna base camp trek feels progressively 'true' versus the EBC.

-In terms of facilities, both are comparable as you can access WIFI, hot shower, and quality food in both regions.
+In terms of facilities, both are comparable, as you can access WIFI, hot showers, and quality food in both regions.

 5. Cost

 Pricing is a very relative topic, so we are comparing just the basics here.
-Since the Everest base camp trek involves a flight to Lukla, it will cost you more than ABC, which doesn’t necessarily require flying.
+Since the Everest base camp trek involves a flight to Lukla, it will cost you more than the ABC trek, which doesn’t necessarily require flying.

 The longer duration also contributes to the higher cost of the trek in the Everest region.
-You will pay around USD 1200 for a typical Annapurna base camp trek (excluding international flights), whereas you will be paying around 400 more for a typical 16 days Everest base camp trek.
+You will pay around USD 1200 for a typical Annapurna base camp trek (excluding international flights), whereas you will be paying around 400 more for a typical 16-day Everest Base Camp Trek.

 6. Crowd

-Both trails can be having plenty of tourists during the peak season.
-Everest is more crowded during spring.
-But you will have solitary moments in both the trek if you walk in the right place.
+Both trails can have plenty of tourists during the peak season.
+Everest is more crowded during the spring.
+But you will have solitary moments on both treks if you walk in the right place.

 7. Social Experiences – ABC versus EBC